 The symptoms and signs of metastatic spinal tumors typically include back or neck pain, depending on the location within the spine.
 Neurological deficits, such as weakness, tingling or numbness in the arms or legs may also develop.
 These neurological deficits tend to occur several weeks or months following the onset of back pain.
 1 Bilsky MH, Lis E, Raizer J, Lee H, Boland P. The diagnosis and treatment of metastatic spinal tumor.
 Oncologist.
 1999.
 4(6):459-69.

 It is important to document the signs and symptoms because they can be used to help diagnose metastatic spinal tumors.

 Metastatic Spinal Tumor Pain

-Neurological symptoms can occur if the tumor growth or vertebral fracture compresses neurological structures in and around the spine.
-In addition to nerve symptoms that accompany radiculopathy (as discussed above), potentially serious neurological symptoms may include:
+Neurological deficits can occur if the metastatic spinal tumor growth or related vertebral fracture compresses neurological structures in or around the spine.
+Potentially serious neurological deficits may include:

-A correct and complete diagnosis of neurologic symptoms is necessary to determine appropriate treatment.
+A correct and complete diagnosis of the metastatic spinal tumor is necessary to determine appropriate treatment.

 - 1 Bilsky MH, Lis E, Raizer J, Lee H, Boland P. The diagnosis and treatment of metastatic spinal tumor.
 Oncologist.
 1999.
 4(6):459-69.